daluege/package-directory/README.md

 # package-directory

 Lets you configure the path where local dependencies are installed.
 In NPM, the default is `node_modules`.
 Behaves similar to the [`.bowerrc`](https://bower.io/docs/config/) `"directory"` property.
-Compatible to POSIX-compliant system environments.
+Compatible to POSIX-compliant systems.

 ## Installation